bischmlb/project4/notes.md

 Implementation notes
  - mode / access for inodes
  - REMEMBER TO ADD SUPPORT FOR INDIRECT FILES / DIRS. (readdir, path_to_inode)
  - Magic number in datapointers array in inode!
+15 and 2500
  - path_to_inode should only work on directories (check mode bit)